lowjiajin/snowfall/README.md

 When a `generator_id` is released, it is not struck from the manifest.
 Instead, new Snowfall instances are able to reserve it.
 This is to eliminate the need for a separate client to run regular cleanup jobs on the manifest, and keeps Snowfall as lightweight as possible.

 ## Contributions
-We are looking to add support for generators that implement the Snowfall GUID spec in other languages.
+We are looking to:
+1) Add support for generators that implement the Snowfall GUID spec in other languages.
+2) Improve the speed of Snowfall by converting the codebase to Cython.
+3) Declare extras for the `pip install` process, to reduce unnecessary dependencies.

 Please contact [@lowjiajin](https://github.com/lowjiajin) for more details.